 Sullivan: Gonna marry him yourself, Dolly?

-The 1969 film version was directed by none other than Gene Kelly and starred Barbra Streisand as Dolly, becoming one of her best-known roles.
+The 1969 film version was directed by none other than Gene Kelly and starred Barbra Streisand as Dolly and Walter Matthau as Horace.
 Modern audiences, however, will probably recognize footage from the movie due to its use in the Pixar film Wall E.

 - Ambiguously Jewish: Dolly Levi is an interesting case, as she is played by Barbra Streisand in the film, and the character in the play is presumably Irish-American (her maiden name is Gallagher) and intermarried, but in both cases speaks with a "Yiddish" rhythm and is a good fit for the stereotypical matchmaker of Jewish humor (compare her with Yente of Fiddler on the Roof).

 - Anti-Hero: Dolly, she is a good, friendly, warm hearted woman, and her favorite hobby/career and intentions are to help others find love and happiness.
 In fact a part of her plan is helping pretty much the entire cast finding real love instead of arranged marriages, including herself.
 How she accomplishes this however, is through multiple lies and deciet.

 - Audience Monologue: The stage musical contains several, mainly holdovers from The Matchmaker, where they were used even more extensively.
 For the most part, they were excised from the movie version.

 - Black Widow: Dolly paints Irene Molloy as one of these to plant doubts in Horace's head.

 - Brick Joke: Near the beginning, Dolly remarks to her late husband that she thinks Vandergelder's front room would look better in blue wallpaper.
 In the final scene, one of the signs that Dolly and Vandergelder really are a good match is Vandergelder independently deciding to have the room repapered in blue.